repronlp/repronlp.github.io/index.md

 Across Natural Language Processing (NLP), a growing body of work is exploring the issue of reproducibility in machine learning contexts.
 The field is currently far from having a generally agreed toolbox of methods for defining and assessing reproducibility.
 Reproducibility of results of human evaluation experiments is particularly under-addressed which is of concern for areas of NLP where human evaluation is common including e.g. MT, text generation, and summarisation.
 More generally, human evaluations provide the benchmarks against which automatic evaluation methods are assessed across NLP.

 We previously organised the First ReproGen Shared Task on reproducibility of human evaluations in NLG as part of Generation Challenges (GenChal) at INLG’21, and the Second ReproGen Shared Task at INLG’22, where we extended the scope to encompass automatic evaluation methods as well as human.
-Last year we expanded the scope of the shared task series to encompass all NLP tasks, renaming it the ReproNLP Shared Task on Reproducibility of Evaluations in NLP (part of the HumEval workshop at RANLP’23).
-This year we are focussing on human evaluations, and the results session will be held at the 4th Workshop on Human Evaluation of NLP Systems (HumEval’24 at LREC-COLING’24).
+We expanded the scope of the shared task series to encompass all NLP tasks, renaming it the ReproNLP Shared Task on Reproducibility of Evaluations in NLP (part of the HumEval’23 workshop at RANLP’23).
+Last year, we focused on human evaluations, with the results session held at the 4th Workshop on Human Evaluation of NLP Systems (HumEval’24 at LREC-COLING’24).
+This year’s edition of the shared task, ReproNLP’25, will be part of the [GEM Workshop](https://gem-benchmark.com/workshop) at [ACL 2025 in Vienna](https://2025.aclweb.org).

-As with the previous shared tasks, our overall aim is (i) to shed light on the extent to which past NLP evaluations have been reproducible, and (ii) to draw conclusions regarding how NLP evaluations can be designed and reported to increase reproducibility.
-With this task being run over several years, we hope to be able to document an overall increase in levels of reproducibility over time.
+As with the previous shared tasks, in ReproNLP 2025 our overall aim is (i) to shed light on the extent to which past NLP evaluations have been reproducible, and (ii) to draw conclusions regarding how NLP evaluations can be designed and reported in order to increase reproducibility.
+With the ReproGen/ReproNLP tasks being run over several years, we hope to be able to document an overall increase in levels of reproducibility over time.

 ## About ReproNLP